deadaj1707/Annotation-Library/README.md

 # CacheUser Annotation Library

-The `CacheUser` annotation library provides an easy way to use caching in your Spring Boot applications with Redis.
+The `CacheUser` annotation library provides an easy way to implement method-level caching in your Spring Boot applications with support for both in-memory and Redis caches.
 This guide will help you get started with adding caching to your services.

 ## Features

-- Simple annotation for caching using Redis.
+- **Simple Annotation for Caching**: Easily annotate methods for caching using either in-memory or Redis.
-- Compatible with Spring Boot.
+- **Spring Boot Compatibility**: Seamlessly integrates with Spring Boot applications.
-- Flexible parameter mapping for cache keys.
+- **Customizable Cache Keys**: Define flexible parameter mappings to customize cache keys.
+- **Configurable Options**: Set time-to-live (TTL), eviction policies, and cache capacity according to your needs.

 ## Getting Started